Talk to the Hand: Live in Michigan

-The DVD is available both separately and packaged together with a CD version in one package, was released on November 6, 2007.
+The DVD is available both separately and packaged together with a CD version in one package, was released on 6 November 2007.
 Both include 15 songs of the 24 that were performed, an adlib, and several banters.
-Bonus features on the DVD include a 12-minute "behind the scenes" featurette which mainly features an interview with the band, video from soundcheck featuring "Angry People", and a concert photo montage.
+Bonus features on the DVD include a 12-minute "behind the scenes" featurette including band interviews, soundchecks and concert photos.
 The CD runs approximately 68 minutes, while the DVD runs 90 including special features.
 The video is in 16:9 widescreen format, and 5.1 DTS surround sound, with an option for standard Stereo sound.

 The cover art for Talk to the Hand: Live in Michigan is in the same style as that of Barenaked Ladies Are Me / Barenaked Ladies Are Men and its related merchandise, and was designed by Team Macho.
 The products are sold in eco-friendly packaging composed of 100% post-consumer recycled products, printed with vegetable inks, and wrapped with Bi-Ax transparent film.
 The disc trays of the DVD-only version are made of PaperFoam, which is produced from potato or tapioca starches, while the CD/DVD combo package contains the discs and booklet in cardboard pockets.

 Track listing

 CD and DVD releases include ad-libbed banters after "The Old Apartment", "Sound of Your Voice", "Too Little Too Late" and "For You".

-Songs performed but not included are "Maybe Katie", "In The Car", "Running out of Ink", "Get In Line", "Tonight is the Night I Fell Asleep at the Wheel" [acoustic], "Alcohol", "It's All Been Done", "Lovers in a Dangerous Time" and "Call and Answer".
+Songs performed but not included are "Maybe Katie", "In the Car", "Running Out of Ink", "Get In Line", "Tonight is the Night I Fell Asleep at the Wheel" (acoustic), "Alcohol", "It's All Been Done", "Lovers in a Dangerous Time" and "Call and Answer".